kbrownMJ/sanity-okta-example/README.md

 Can be set to Okta username.

 - Attribute statements.
 Fill out as according to the screenshot.
-This provides us with the user and group information we need in the SAML response.
+This provides the app with the user and group information needed in the SAML response from Okta.
+Notice we have set a regex to avoid the Everyone group here, so it is not synced to Sanity.
+You may of course modify this to suit your use case.

 <img width="592" alt="samlsettings" src="https://user-images.githubusercontent.com/38528/86351290-4fcfee80-bc64-11ea-8e0f-6def80b1a51c.png">